 Cooking Fire Safety

-Cooking has long been and continues to be the most common cause of home structure fires and home fire-related injuries.
-Whether preparing for a family dinner or a quick snack, practicing safe cooking behaviors can help keep you and your family safe.
+Cooking is a common cause of home structure fires and home fire-related injuries.
+Whether preparing for a family dinner or making a quick snack, practicing safe cooking behaviors can help keep you and your family safe.

 - Never leave your range or cooktop unattended while cooking.
 If you have to leave the room, turn your range or cooktop off.